kestra-io/docs/content/docs/11.migration-guide/volume-mount.md

 release: 0.17.0
 ---

-How to migrate to `volume-enabled` to the plugin configuration.
+How to migrate `volume-enabled` to the plugin configuration.

 The docker volume mount by setting the property `kestra.tasks.scripts.docker.volume-enabled` to `true` has been deprecated since 0.17.0.
 It is now recommended to use the plugin configuration `volume-enabled` for the Docker runner plugin.